ssjshields/archetype-counter/.github/README.md

 &nbsp;
 # Counter Menu Navigation
-*Note: Some options will appear "grayed out" and cannot be modified while the Counter is in counting mode (ON) or (BUSY)*
+*Options will appear "grayed out" and cannot be modified while the Counter is in counting mode (ON) or (BUSY)*

 ![Extra Poke Slots - Archetype](https://cdn.discordapp.com/attachments/1032300868491546654/1125458980404207636/image.png)